-The local government environment continues to change.
-Our initial Community Strategy Action Plans (2004-09) have largely been addressed.
 We are in the throes of realigning our corporate planning to the emerging Essex Local Area Agreement and facilitating a refreshed Sustainable Community Strategy.
 Our 'business' planning processes will ensure that we focus and manage our resources and partners to deliver our priorities, informed through consultation with our communities.
 We are well positioned to represent our communities on wider partnerships, such as the Essex Management Board, the Essex Partnership Forum and Thames Gateway South Essex.

-We have tackled under performance of services and have taken difficult decisions in determining and managing the best provider for services and a measure of our success is the higher than average customer satisfaction results received.
+We have tackled under performance of services and have taken difficult decisions in determining and managing the best provider for services and a measure of our success is the high customer satisfaction results received.